magveta/HyprlandGruvbox/README.md

 ## Instructions:
-Add the files to your .config folder, except for `.bashrc`, wich should be put in your /home/folder.
+Add the files to your .config folder, except for `.bashrc`, wich should be put in your `/home` folder.

 You will probably have to make some customizations yourself, so don't be scared to try and tweak numbers around.
+Make sure to check https://wiki.hyprland.org/Configuring/Monitors/.

-Do not forget to edit the weather.py file to make sure it shows the weather in your area.
+Do not forget to edit the weather.py file to make sure it shows the weather in your area, get the code at https://weather.com/.

 ## Screenshots:
 ![image](https://github.com/magveta/MyHyprland/assets/127806458/eeac1673-1dfc-495c-bff6-fffe08d05c8f)